-&lt;sup>115 Home Office (2007) Response to Better Regulation Executive, 27 September 2007, www.betterregulation.gov.uk
+Home Office (2007) Response to Better Regulation Executive, 27 September 2007, www.betterregulation.gov.uk

-- 259. The first claim is composed of a liberty right within the ambit of Article 9 that the State affords to the first and second comparators but denies to Hardison contrary to Article 14. - 260.
+- c.
+Analysis of Hardison's Second Article 9 Claim Conjunct Article 14 - 259.
+The first claim is composed of a liberty right within the ambit of Article 9 that the State affords to the first and second comparators but denies to Hardison contrary to Article 14. - 260.
 Hardison characterises this liberty right as the "people's rights to make free and informed choices" in the peaceful production, commerce and use of "substances that alter mental functioning" subject only to reasonable, necessary and proportionate regulation. - 261.
-In Stee v United Kingdom, the ECtHR held that the prohibition against discrimination extends beyond the enjoyment of the rights which the Convention requires each State to guarantee: - "Article 14 also applies to "those additional rights, falling within the scope of any Convention article, for which the State has voluntarily decided to provide".
-118 - 262.
-This brings the liberty right asserted by Hardison within the ambit of Article 9. - 263.
+In Stec v United Kingdom, the ECtHR held that the prohibition against discrimination extends beyond the enjoyment of the rights which the Convention requires each State to guarantee:

+"Article 14 also applies to "those additional rights, falling within the scope of any Convention article, for which the State has voluntarily decided to provide".

+- 262. Stee brings the liberty right asserted by Hardison within the ambit of Article 9. - 263.
 The facts of Hardison's first Article 9 claim occur because: (1) the State denies the fourth comparators the liberty right extended to the first and second; and (2) the State treats the third and fourth comparators alike. - 264.
-This denies all meaningful production, commerce and use of controlled drugs property to "alter mental functioning". - 265.
-With respect to Article 9, these facts embody the first, second and third type of discrimination identified by the Strasbourg Court, enumerated at paragraph 196 above: - 1) The State treats Hardison differently from the first and second comparator without a rational and objective basis. - 2) The State treats Hardison's in the same manner as the third comparator without a rational and objective basis. - 3) The State extends the liberty right to the first and second comparator yet, without a rational and objective basis, the State denies an equal liberty right to the fourth comparator group. - 266.
+Thus, the State denies, via the Act, all meaningful production, commerce and use of controlled drugs property to "alter mental functioning" for amateur purposes. - 265.
+With respect to Article 9, these facts embody the first, second and third type of discrimination identified by the Strasbourg Court, enumerated at paragraph 197 above: - 1) The State treats Hardison differently from the first and second comparator without a rational and objective basis. - 2) The State treats Hardison in the same manner as the third comparator without a rational and objective basis. - 3) The State extends the liberty right to the first and second comparator yet, without a rational and objective basis, the State denies an equal liberty right to the fourth comparator group. - 266.
 Accordingly, if the threat presented to the welfare of the State by the production, commerce and use of alcohol and tobacco is addressed without infringing the people's right to "alter mental functioning", it is not shown why similar measures cannot adequately address the threat presented by Hardison's production, commerce and consumption of equally or less harmful controlled "[drugs] that alter mental functioning". - 267.
-Alternately, if the denial via the Act of all meaningful access to Hardison's right "to make free and informed choices" in the production, commerce and consumption of controlled "[drugs] that alter mental functioning" is proportionate, in the public interest and necessary in a democratic society then it is not seen why those who produce, commerce and consume the dangerous or otherwise harmful drugs alcohol and tobacco are entitled to this right. - 268.
+Alternately, if the denial via the Act of all meaningful access to Hardison's right "to make free and informed choices" in the production, commerce and consumption of controlled "[drugs] that alter mental functioning" is proportionate, in the public interest and necessary in a democratic society then it is not seen why persons who produce, commerce and consume the dangerous or otherwise harmful drugs alcohol and tobacco are entitled to this right. - 268.
 In short, a fair balance does not yet exist between public welfare and the need to protect the individual's peaceful, free and informed access to controlled drug mediated mindstates.

-&lt;sup>116 Cm 41(1998) Smoking Kills White paper, para 1.26, "the right to smoke"
+&lt;sup>118 Cm 41 (1998) Smoking Kills, at 1.26, "the right to smoke"; Cf. Wockel v Germany (1998) 25 EHRR CD156, smoker's "interests" Cm 6941 (2006) page 24

-Stec v United Kingdom (2005) 41 EHRR SE 295 at 40
+&lt;sup>120 Stee v United Kingdom (2005) 41 EHRR SE 295 at 40

-I. Article 14 within the ambit of Article 1 Protocol 1

-269. Article 1 Protocol 1 ("A1P1"), "the Protection of Property", provides that:
+- I. Article 14 within the ambit of Article 1 Protocol 1 - 269.
+Article 1 Protocol 1 ("A1P1"), "the Protection of Property", provides that: